Programs and Centers Relating to Sustainability

 The Georgetown Environmental Law and Policy Program – The Georgetown Environmental Law and Policy Program (GELPP) facilitates and encourages synergy among the elements that have contributed to making Georgetown a national leader in environmental and land use law.
 GELPPs three main functions include maintaining an informational website about all aspects of environmental and land use law at Georgetown, organizing events and conferences, and promoting communication and mutual support between Georgetown faculty, students, and alumni working in the fields of environmental and land use law.

 Programs at the McDonough School of Business

-The Global Social Enterprise Initiative (new window) at Georgetown University’s McDonough School of Business aims to prepare current and future leaders to make responsible management decisions that create both economic and social value.
+The Business for Impact initiative at Georgetown University’s McDonough School of Business aims to prepare current and future leaders to make responsible management decisions that create both economic and social value.
 Led by Distinguished Professor of the Practice, Bill Novelli, and Executive Director, Ladan Manteghi, GSEI engages corporate, nonprofit, government, and other stakeholders to advance the understanding of social enterprise.

 Issues of the environment and sustainability feature prominently in scholarship, teaching, and outreach activities at Georgetown.

-The Georgetown Environment Initiative, inaugurated in 2012, connects faculty and students across the Main Campus, Medical Center, and Law Center who are working on environmental issues in their scientific, legal, policy, and ethical dimensions.
+The Earth Commons Institute (formerly the Georgetown Environment Initiative) connects faculty and students across campuses and disciplines who are working on environmental and sustainability issues in their scientific, policy, and ethical dimensions.
 The Program on Science, Technology, and International Affairs in the Walsh School of Foreign Service is home to leading experts across disciplines who are working on environment-related issues, and the Law Center hosts the leading Georgetown Climate Center.
 Georgetown’s Washington, D.C., location and proximity to policymakers are critical resources for the university’s efforts to explore environmental issues, nationally and internationally, and advance the global common good.